 If the shape noise is negligible (black curve), the noise from density fluctuations is still higher than the signal of a single cluster at large scales.
-For a Stage-IV level of shape noise (orange), we will have sufficient signal-to-noise ratio for individual massive clusters at small scales, but for the majority of the clusters and large scales we will need to stack the signals of multiple clusters.
+For a Stage-IV level of shape noise (orange), we will have a sufficient signal-to-noise ratio for individual massive clusters at small scales, but for the majority of the clusters and large scales, we will need to stack the signals of multiple clusters.
 In Section~\ref{sec:surveys}, we will implement the detailed survey assumptions, which can be calculated by re-scaling the various components in the covariance matrix.
 For example, the shape noise is proportional to $\rm \avg{\Sigma_{crit}^2}/\nsrc$ (which can be calculated from the source redshift distribution), the contribution of density fluctuation is approximately independent of the source redshift, and the entire covariance matrix is inversely proportional to the survey area.

 The right-hand panel of Figure~\ref{fig:DS} shows the derivatives of $\ln\avg{\DS}$ with respect to the model parameters: $\ln\sigma_8$, $\lnMobsth$, and $\sigmalnM$.
 The derivative with respect to $\lnMobsth$ is the easiest to understand: increasing $\lnMobsth$ increases the mass scale at the threshold, and thus $\DS$ increases at all scales.
-The 1-halo regime reflects the change of the density profile with mass and concentration; since $\DS$ is affected by the total mass density inside the aperture, its sensitivity peaks approximately at the outer edge of the 1-halo regime.
-The sensitivity in the 2-halo regime is associated with the mass-dependence of halo bias.
+The one-halo regime reflects the change of the density profile with mass and concentration; since $\DS$ is affected by the total mass density inside the aperture, its sensitivity peaks approximately at the outer edge of the one-halo regime.
+The sensitivity in the two-halo regime is associated with the mass-dependence of halo bias.

 The derivative with respect to $\ln\sigma_8$ is very similar to that with respect to $\lnMobsth$: increasing $\ln\sigma_8$ also increases the mass of all halos.
 We choose a concentration--mass relation that is independent of cosmology; if the concentration--mass relation depends on cosmology, the small-scale profile will have larger differences.
 On the other hand, increasing the scatter decreases the mass of halos near the selection threshold and thus leads to a lower $\DS$.
 The similarity between the derivatives indicates that these parameters are degenerate with each other, and thus lensing alone cannot constrain $\sigma_8$.
 We will show that with an external prior on scatter, combining lensing and number density can break the degeneracy between $\sigma_8$ and mass scales.